laixintao/uwsgi-docs/Metrics.rst

 The plugin exposes a ``--zabbix-template`` option that will generate a zabbix template (on stdout or in the specified file) containing all of the exposed metrics as trapper items.

-.. 注意:: On some Zabbix versions you will need to authorize the IP addresses allowed to push items.
+.. note:: On some Zabbix versions you will need to authorize the IP addresses allowed to push items.

 Usage: